geerlingguy/internet-monitoring/README.md

 http://localhost:9115 blackbox exporter endpoint.
 Lets you see what have failed/succeded.

 http://localhost:9696/metrics speedtest exporter endpoint.
-Does take ~30 seconds to shohw its result as it runs an actual speedtest when requested.
+Does take ~30 seconds to show its result as it runs an actual speedtest when requested.

+## Thanks and a disclaimer

+Thanks to @vegasbrianc work on making a [super easy docker](https://github.com/vegasbrianc/github-monitoring) stack for running prometheus and grafana.

+I also want to disclaim that Prometheus aren't really (currently) intended for this kind of blackbox/external monitoring and this setup is not in anyway secured.
+Thus only use this for inspiration and do not blame me if someone hacks this and figure out what your real internet sped is :)